Sgt. Elmer Nelson Smith

 In the notebook, he wrote about his plans for the future when he got home.
 Some of his entries were about his plans for a farm.
 Another was about staying in the army until he could afford to buy a small restaurant or a bar.
 Still, a third entry spoke of his wildest plan of traveling around the world in a sailboat.

+In mid-December, 1944, Elmer marked an anniversary of a fateful event in his life.
 "Three years ago today (Dec.
 12, 1941) we received a severe bombing at Fort Stotsenburg, Pamaanga...They bombed us most of the day...about seven raids...we moved to Barrio Dam after dusk that evening and stayed there until we were sent north to Lingayen Gulf on the 23.
 (Dec.
-23, 1941).
+23, 1941)."

 In early December, the Japanese ordered the American medical staff at the prisoner to put together a list of POWs who were healthy enough to be sent to Japan.
-On the morning of December 12th, roll was taken and Elmer's name and the names of the other POWs being sent to Japan were read off.
+On the morning of December 12, roll was taken and Elmer's name and the names of the other POWs being sent to Japan were read off.
 Before he left Bilibid Prison, Elmer gave his letters to Pfc.
 Garrett Royalty of D Company.
 According to Royalty, Elmer said to him, "If I don't get out alive, will you see that my family gets these notes."